-According to Fig.9, the BboxLocate-Net localization algorithm reduces the deviation to some extent at all three axes, especially in the "Air&Ground" stage, the trajectory generated by BboxLocate-Net has a smaller deviation than that of Chan-Vese and GOTURN algorithm, which shows a significant improvement to autonomous landing.
-In conclusion, the localization accuracy improvement brought by BboxLocate-Net localization algorithm shows greater significance to UAV autonomous landing.
+According to Fig.9, the BboxLocate-Net localization algorithm reduces the deviation to some extent at all three axes, especially in the "Air&Ground" stage, the trajectory generated by BboxLocate-Net has a smaller deviation than that of Chan-Vese and GOTURN algorithm.
+To sum up, the localization accuracy improvement owing to BboxLocate-Net localization algorithm is practically significant for UAV autonomous landing.
+(2) Experiment 1.2: Real-time capability experiments without PointRefine-Net rithms are tested in the same equipment, which is a PC with i7-5930K CPU and 64 GB internal storage.
+The results are shown in Table 4.
+The detection speed of BboxLocate-Net can reach 500 fps, about 500 times of Chan-Vese algorithm and 3 times of GOTURN algorithm.
+Compared with Chan-Vese algorithm and GOTURN algorithm, our method has great progress in real-time capability.